Industry Expectations and Skill Demands in Quantum Software Testing: Background

-Recent investigations of professional practice suggest that the maturity of quantum software testing is still in its formative stage.
-Empirical studies of developers and organizations report that most testing is performed manually, often through simulations or small-scale circuit verification \cite{zappin2025challenges, Serrano2024}.
-Developers rely heavily on visualization tools, print statements, and iterative debugging, while specialized quantum testing frameworks remain underutilized due to limited awareness and integration \cite{zappin2025challenges, garcia2023quantum}.
-Researchers have identified a clear gap between academic tool development and industrial adoption, with practitioners emphasizing the need for more scalable, user-friendly, and well-documented solutions \cite{de2024quantum, leite2025testing}.
-These findings indicate that while the theoretical foundation for quantum software testing is advancing, the field still lacks the professional standardization, tool support, and training infrastructure required for widespread adoption in industrial environments.
+Recent evidence suggests that quantum software testing remains formative: empirical studies report that testing is largely manual and often relies on simulation or small-scale circuit checks, supported by ad-hoc debugging and visualization \cite{zappin2025challenges, Serrano2024}.
+Specialized testing frameworks are still underutilized due to limited awareness and integration challenges, reinforcing a gap between academic tooling and industrial adoption \cite{zappin2025challenges, garcia2023quantum}.
+Practitioners therefore highlight the need for scalable, usable, and well-documented solutions, alongside clearer professional standardization and training pathways to enable broader industrial uptake \cite{de2024quantum, leite2025testing}.